 Samantha Joyce - Registered Member BACP Accredited Counselling Psychotherapist

-I have over 10 years' experience of working with school children, students and adults on mental health issues.
 I have also worked at Bexley Life Skills Centre (BCU) and The Ellenor Lions Hospice as a volunteer counsellor.

 My work with individual clients varies from short to long term counselling and although I offer counselling across a broad spectrum, I have extensive experience working with: